bencao/terminal-block-fonts/README.md

 # Terminal Block Fonts

-Big fonts which each character is formed by many blocks for terminal display.
+Big fonts for terminal display.
+Each character is a block formed by many dots.

-The font is [Arcade](https://www.dafont.com/arcade-ya.font), all fonEt rights belongs to the original author.
+The font data came from [Arcade](https://www.dafont.com/arcade-ya.font), font copy rights belongs to the original author.

 ## Install